SamuelWiqvist/efficient_SDEMEM/README.md

 # Code for the paper: "Efficient inference for stochastic differential mixed-effects models using correlated particles pseudo-marginal algorithms"

+**Add link to arxiv here**

 ### File structure

 /src/SDEMEM OU process: source code for the Ornstein-Uhlenbeck SDEMEM

-/src/SDEMEM tumor growth: source code for Tumor growth SDEMEM
+/src/SDEMEM tumor growth: source code for tumor growth SDEMEM

 /analyses: notebooks and scripts used to analyse the results for the Ornstein-Uhlenbeck SDEMEM